 This quilt is made using an improvisational patchwork technique.
 Viewed within a contemporary fine art context, this quilt becomes an object of aesthetic beauty and tactility; however its association with utility. language and history cannot be ignored.

 By using instructions passed down to me by a previous generation of women who quilted, I have developed my own instructional framework that draws upon folklore, spoken histories and handed-down practical skills.
 Here I explore notions of feminism and symbolism within textile based work and the important role such objects of utility can play to develop a new visual language that can link people to their past, present and future.

-The top is made with flax linen that I hand dyed over a number of days with avocado stones and the back is a gorgeous vintage printed cotton.
+The top is made with flax linen that I hand dyed over a number of days with avocado stones and the back is a gorgeous vintage painted cotton.
 The quilt is hand tied with wool and linen yarn.

 This is intended to be displayed as a wall hanging and therefore not for practical use.

 85cm x 81 cm